 IPC shares Personal Information with the following Subway®-related entities and third-party agents or service providers who perform functions on our behalf:

-(1) Value Pay Services LLC and other members of the IPC Group;
+(1) IPC’s wholly-owned subsidiaries Value Pay Services LLC and PLXIS LLC;

 (2) Subway® international purchasing cooperatives that are owned by Subway® Franchisees and which provide services to the Subway® Franchisees (the “Co-op Group”);

 (3) the franchisor of the Subway® line of restaurants Doctor’s Associates Inc. (“DAI”), and Franchise World Headquarters LLC (“FWH”), which provides core business-related services to DAI (the “Subway® Group”); and

 (4) Subway® Group advertising entities that are members of the Subway Franchisee Advertising Fund Trust (the “FAF Group”).

 In addition, IPC may also share Personal Information with companies that provide support services to it, such as credit card processors, mailing houses, web hosts, technical support providers, fulfilment centers, or other service providers, as well as companies involved in enforcing or investigating transactions or business operations, because these companies may need information about you in order to perform their functions.
 IPC limits the use of information shared with these companies to the purpose for which IPC hired them, but IPC does not control these companies.
 These companies are “Service Providers”.
 In this policy, both Third Parties and Service Providers are “Recipients”.